AndrewMyint/porfolioWebsite/content/otherProjects/huluClone.md

 showInProjects: true
 ---

-A clone version of sigle page UI from Hulu.com, which is built by using external API from [TMDB](https://www.themoviedb.org/?language=en-US).
+A clone version of single page UI from Hulu.com, which is built by using external API from [TMDB](https://www.themoviedb.org/?language=en-US).